IBM/openshift-workshop-was/labs/Openshift/TransformationAdvisor/README.md

    ![](images/ocp-display-token.png)

-1. Copy the ROKS login command to the clipboard.
+1. Copy the OpenShift login command to the clipboard.

    ![](images/ocp-copy-token.png)

 1. Return to the lab window/tab and use the clipboard palette to send the login command to the lab environment.

-1. In the lab environment, go back to the Terminal window, right-click to paste the ROKS login command window and press Enter to log in to the ROKS cluster.
+1. In the lab environment, go back to the Terminal window, right-click to paste the OpenShift login command into the terminal window and press Enter to log in to the OpenShift cluster.

    ![](images/run-oc-login-command.png)